<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 You can also set yourself up for success by getting creative with how/where you store things.
 If you're working with limited space (or just want to be inspired!) check out our blog with DIY Tips on how to make the best of a small space.

-Whether you've got yard waste, sensitive papers that need shredding, want to re-sell or donate your items, there are resources out there to help.
-View our Guide to Donating >
+Whether you've got yard waste, have sensitive papers that need shredding, or want to resell or donate your items, there are resources out there to help.
+View our Guide to Donating.

 donate now to support our mission